youngist/clean-blog/_posts/2014-09-22-urban-youth-and-police-harassment.md

 tags:
   - "Police-Brutality"
 contributors:
-  - University Community Collaborative
+  - "University Community Collaborative"
 categories:
   - video
 ---
 In this short film young people reflect on their experiences with police harassment in Philadelphia.
-This video was produced by high school students in VOICES, an after-school program at the [University Community Collaborative] (http://uccollab.org/) at Temple University.
+This video was produced by high school students in VOICES, an after-school program at the [University Community Collaborative](http://uccollab.org/) at Temple University.